Widespread damage as tornado moves through Mississippi

 The driver told authorities that the rain made it difficult to see that water from a creek had covered the bridge, Young said.

 Meanwhile, the search continued in another southwestern Missouri county for a woman who was missing after flash flooding from a small river washed a car off the road.
-The Logan Rogersville Fire Protection District said the victim’s dog was found safe, but there was no sign of the woman.
+The Logan Rogersville Fire Protection District said there was no sign of the woman.
 Two others who were in the car were rescued.
 Crews planned to use boats and have searchers walking along the riverbank.

 Some parts of southern Missouri saw nearly 3 inches (8 centimeters) of rain Thursday night and into Friday morning as severe weather hit other areas.
 A suspected tornado touched down early Friday in north Texas.